 Whilst teaching English at Sutton Grammar School, Jason Buckley rotated around Year 7 forms, facilitating discussions off the back of philosophical stories.
-These were popular, and years later when he was looking for a name for this website, he remembered one boy exclaiming “Yay, it’s the Philosophy Man!”
+These were popular, and years later when he was looking for a name for his new organisation, he remembered one boy exclaiming “Yay, it’s the Philosophy Man!”

-From small beginnings in 2008, The Philosophy Man is now the leading independent provider of P4C training and workshops.
-We now have two full-time trainers – Jason Buckley and Tom Bigglestone, and we work with a small group of associate trainers too.
-We send weekly email bulletins to nearly 16,000 educators worldwide, and train upwards of 2,000 teachers a year through INSETS and Keynotes in our streamlined and accessible Philosophy Circles approach to P4C.
-We spend as much time in the classroom as we do delivering courses, and we’re both in schools week-in, week-out ‘showing our working’ in front of children of all ages.
+From small beginnings in 2008, The Philosophy Man is now the UK's leading independent provider of P4C training and workshops.
+Jason and Tom send free p4c resources to over 17,000 educators worldwide, and train upwards of 2,000 teachers a year through INSETS and Keynotes in our streamlined and accessible Philosophy Circles approach to P4C.
+We spend as much time in the classroom as we do delivering courses, and we ‘show our working’ in front of children of all ages.

 If children don't learn to talk confidently to groups in their primary years, it's unlikely they ever will.
 It impacts their learning and their economic and social potential.